jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 Initially, I was told that they’d be able to achieve a good effect by transplanting 2500 hair grafts.
 However, after the doctor looked at my hair texture, he recommended that I have two procedures.

-[This is a great explanation of what exactly a hair graft is.](https://www.hairclub.com/blog/what-hair-graft-and-how-it-created/){: target="_blank"} If you don’t read through, the basic idea is this: a graft is any piece of tissue.
+[This is a great explanation of what exactly a hair graft is.](https://www.bosley.com/blog/how-many-hair-grafts-do-i-need-and-how-much-will-it-cost/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noreferrer"} If you don’t read through, the basic idea is this: a graft is any piece of tissue.
 A hair graft is a piece of tissue that hairs grow from, taken from your scalp.
 Each graft contains 2-4 hair follicles.

 Apparently, African-American hair is more difficult to extract and preserve the integrity of hair graft, but fewer grafts are required to achieve the desired hair density.